-Sanibel is a decidedly white-collar city, with fully 93.31% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sanibel is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Sanibel who work in management occupations (23.36%), sales jobs (19.77%), and office and administrative support (10.64%).
+Sanibel is a decidedly white-collar city, with fully 93.80% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sanibel is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Sanibel who work in sales jobs (18.12%), management occupations (17.77%), and office and administrative support (9.48%).

 Of important note, Sanibel is also a city of artists.
 Sanibel has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sanibel’s character.

-A relatively large number of people in Sanibel telecommute to their jobs.
-Overall, about 20.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.03% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sanibel is worth considering.